Where should I start about Yogurt?

-Always use a washed container to make yogurt instead of using the yogurt bowl itself.
+Use a washed container to make yogurt every single time.
 This keeps the yogurt fresh tasting without any foul taste or smell.

 It is important that the starter yogurt is at room temperature and not straight out of the fridge.

 When milk is simmered longer, it condenses and the resultant yogurt will be sweeter and thicker.

 I use whole milk for kids and 2% for ourselves and both set very well.